Nearest Neighbour Score Estimators for Diffusion Generative Models: Nearest Neighbour Score Estimators

 For univariate SNIS estimators, the optimal proposal $q^\star(x)$ for a target distribution $p(x)$ with true mean $\mu = \mathbb{E}_p[x]$ is $q^\star\left(x\right) \propto p\left(x\right) \left|x - \mu \right|$ \cite{kahn1953methods}.
 However, $q^\star$ is not directly applicable to our problem because $\bxi$ is multivariate and the true mean $\mu=\pmean$ is unknown.

 Although we cannot make immediate use of the univariate optimal proposal, we note that $q^\star$ is proportional to the target distribution $p(x)$.
-We therefore hypothesize that $q_t(\bxi | \bz) = p_t(\bxi | \bz)$ is a reasonable choice of proposal distribution.
-Because $p_t(\bxi | \bz)$ varies with $t$ and $\bz$, we also vary $q_t(\bxi | \bz)$ with these variables.
+We therefore hypothesize that a suitable choice for our proposal is to match the true posterior $ p_t(\bxi | \bz)$ as closely as possible.
+Because $p_t(\bxi | \bz)$ varies with $t$ and $\bz$, we propose also varying our proposal with these variables, denoting our proposal as $q_t(\bxi | \bz)$.